atiouajni/keycloak-observality/readme.md

 ## Extending Keycloak's Functionality with Observability Metrics using an SPI

-In this post, I will explore how to use this SPI to add observability metrics to Keycloak and display them in Grafana.
-We will use Podman to deploy each application in a separate container :
+I will explore how to use this SPI to add observability metrics to Keycloak and display them in Grafana.
+I will use Podman to deploy each application in a separate container.

+Technologies used are :

  - Keycloak 21.0.2
  - Prometheus